-- 1. Attend an LCCC informational meeting.

-- 2. Submit Intent to Participate form a statement certifying their understanding of the responsibilities involved in the CCP program by March 30th.

-- 3. Submit an application to LCCC

-- 4. Take the LCCC Accuplacer Test.

-- 5. Meet with your school counselor and LCCC advisor to schedule courses
+- 1. Attend an LCCC informational meeting. - 2.
+Submit an application to LCCC - 3.
+Take the LCCC Accuplacer Test or Aleks Test. - 4.
+Meet with your school counselor and LCCC advisor to schedule courses

-Students must be admitted by an eligible post-secondary institution.
+Students must be admitted to an eligible post-secondary institution.
 All college courses must be verified by the high school guidance counselor before students can register for them.